216 Kleopatra

 216 Kleopatra is a large M-type asteroid with a mean diameter of 120 km and is noted for its elongate bone or dumbbell shape.
 It was discovered on 10 April 1880 by Austrian astronomer Johann Palisa at the Austrian Naval Pola Observatory, in what is now Pula, Croatia, and was named after Cleopatra VII, the famous Egyptian queen.
 It has two small minor-planet moons which were discovered in 2008 and later named Alexhelios and Cleoselene.

 Orbit and classification

-216 Kleopatra is a non-family asteroid from the main belt's background population.
-It orbits the Sun in the central asteroid belt at a distance of 2.1–3.5 AU once every 4 years and 8 months (1,706 days; semi-major axis of 2.79 AU).
+216 Kleopatra is a non-family asteroid from the main asteroid belt's background population.
+It orbits our Sun in the central asteroid belt at a distance of 2.1–3.5 AU once every 4 years and 8 months (1,706 days; semi-major axis of 2.79 AU).
 Its orbit has an eccentricity of 0.25 and an inclination of 13° with respect to the ecliptic.
 The body's observation arc begins at Leipzig Observatory on 20 April 1880, ten days after its official discovery observation at Pola Observatory.